 The Institute provides time and space for looking deeply into the environmental challenges that are affecting all of us on this planet.
 Classes incorporate poignant, up to date readings and short documentary films that are used as a catalyst for dialogue and educational exploration.
 The institute provides space for critical reflection about important issues that is seldom available within our school settings due to the focus on test preparation and “raising scores.”
 As teachers complete the institute and participate in the international activities, they have the opportunity to reassess their own role as educator.
 Participants reflect on why they they entered the profession and how they can better connect and infuse important environmental, global, cultural and social justice themes into their teaching.
 For many, the journey is life-changing.

 These themes are interconnected and one affects the other.
 When we look at water, teachers can guide students to begin to find out about their own community watershed.
 Throughout the world, and in El Salvador, there is a growing problem of water scarcity and pollution, plus the drive towards privatization of water.
 Related to food, many of the low income communities in which our teachers work are referred to as “food insecure.”
 Yet, on a positive note, farmer’s markets and school gardens are beginning to flourish as a positive movement towards local sustainability.
 Both in this country, worldwide and in El Salvador small farming has diminished, as industrial agriculture takes over, forcing farmers to migrate to the cities or immigrate to find work.
-Climate change is huge everywhere…The recent international climate conference in Copenhagen has given us opportunities in our CCEGL Institute for ongoing conversations.
+Climate change is huge everywhere…The recent international climate conferences have given us opportunities in our CCEGL Institute for ongoing conversations.
 For young people, there are so many entry points to begin to understand and grapple with the challenges we face as a human community and also how much we can learn from traditional cultures.

 How did CCEGL begin working with teachers in El Salvador?

 During the 12 year civil war in El Salvador until 1992 when

 the Peace Accords were